Sarkar Raj: Plot

 Sanjay Somji (Rajesh Shringarpure), leader of farmer's association is shown to be protesting the Nagre's.
-Meanwhile, Avanti, now Shankar's wife reveals to him that she is two months pregnant, Shankar also has growing friction in relationship with old family aid Chander (Ravi Kale).
-On the other hand, Shankar's wife Avanti's car is bombed within the premises of Sarkar's villa, and Avanti is killed, Sarkar who is shaken suffers a shock and is admitted to a hospital.
+Meanwhile, Avantika, now Shankar's wife reveals to him that she is two months pregnant, Shankar also has growing friction in relationship with old family aid Chander (Ravi Kale).
+On the other hand, Shankar's wife Avantika's car is bombed within the premises of Sarkar's villa, and Avantika is killed, Sarkar who is shaken suffers a shock and is admitted to a hospital.
 Shankar replaces Bala (Sumit Nijhawan) as head over Chander (Ravi Kale), and asks him to quickly find out who was behind this brutal attack.
 Kantilal Vohra (Upendra Limaye) come to Sarkar requesting him to shift the project to Gujarat.
 As Sarkar refuses, Vohra, Kaanga, Qazi, are shown together hatching a plan.
 Chander calls up Shankar telling Qazi was behind the blast, Shankar shoots Qazi in his house.
 Mike comes to India and is seen to be meeting Vohra discussing about eliminating Shankar as, they both want only profit and Shankar aims for development for 40,000 villagers living in Thackerwadi also.

 Vohra and Kaanga now hire a hit-man to kill Shankar for 5-Crore.
 While, Shankar and Anita are on a holiday, Anita cautions Shankar about an impending attack on them, a sniper shoots at Shankar six bullets, who later succumbs to his injuries in hospital.
 A furious Subash suspecting Vohra kidnaps him.

 Sarkar tells Anita that his men have killed-Kaanga, Chander, Vohra and her father who was in London as revenge.
 He also tells her that these people were just pawns and the mastermind behind all this was his own guru, Rao Sahab (Dilip Prabhawalkar) who wanted his grandson Somji to take over Shankar.
 His guru comes to home to pay tributes to Shankar, where Sarkar shows him his dead grandson.
 The film ends with Anita becoming Shankar's replacement.